stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 tidydata[char] <- sapply(tidydata[char], as.character) #All columns in char are converted to character fields.
 ```

-The nonsensical or over descriptive column names are replaced with less cumbersome but still descriptive variable names.
+The non-sensical or over descriptive column names are replaced with less cumbersome but still descriptive variable names.
 For reference to the specific questions and to see which variables in the new data frame match the old variables, see the [codebook](https://github.com/stephenmerritt74/6306CaseStudy2/blob/master/Codebook.md) on the GitHub repository.

 ```r